 The dental industry requires custom-part, single-unit production, with excellent accuracy.
-Therefore, dentistry is getting more and more attention in the 3D printing industrie .
-Additive manufacturing equipment makers and material suppliers for these printers are already taking notice.
+Therefore, dentistry is getting more and more attention in the 3D printing industry.
+Additive manufacturing equipment manufacturers and material suppliers for these printers are already taking notice.

 There are basically 5 different 3D printing technologies being used in the dental industry today: Digital Light Projection (DLP), Jet, Stereo-Lithography Apparatus (SLA),Selective Laser Sintering and Direct Laser Metal Sintering (DLMS).
-Each system varies in the materials available, how those materials are solidified, and how they can be used.
+The variety of each technology is in the materials used, how those materials are solidified, and how they can be used.

 Typical vertical resolution is 13 µm to 50 µm with very good accuracy and excellent surface finish.
 Post-print processing involves removal of support material by rinsing.

 3D jet printing is just what it sounds like, a more sophisticated big brother of the inkjet printer.
 Instead of ink being jetted or sprayed onto paper in a single layer, a resin or wax is jetted onto support material, and then onto previously sprayed layers until the part begins to take on depth and shape.

 3D Jet printers may have a single print head like a computer printer, or they may have multiple heads to cover the width of the working platform.
 Either the print head moves across the working platform, or the platform moves back and forth under stationary print head(s).
 The 3D Systems and Stratasys (formally Objet) printers use a UV lamp or a light source to harden the resin or wax after each layer is jetted.
 The Solidscape printer jets a heated wax that cold-cures in place and does not require exposure to a UV light source.